 Do you know there are 47 types of Oranges?
-From our research, It turns out there's a lot more to this fruit than meets the eye.
+Our research results in much more to this fruit than meets the eye.

-In fact, oranges come in all shapes and sizes - from big to small, round to oval-shaped, and with skin that ranges in color from greenish-yellow to deep hues of orange and red.
+Oranges come in all shapes and sizes, from big to small, round to oval-shaped, and with skin that ranges in color from greenish-yellow to deep hues of orange and red.

 ⬇️ Table of Contents